chezyio/SC4061/README.md

     -   No effective way to do so
     -   No feedback
 -   Inception of Deep CNN revolutionized machine learning by enabling kernels to be learned automatically from data, rather than being hand-engineered
+-   Mathematically, convolution and correlation are not the same
+    -   Convolution flips the kernel, while correlation does not
+-   Most libraries implement cross-correlation where no flipping is done
+    -   Computationally simpler
+    -   Kernel weights are eventually to be learned, flipping is rendered useless

 ## Image Enhancement in Frequency Domain